-Buffy Jones' interpretation of an insect refers back to the fauna of a place. our people, our place, our prosperity
+Buffy Jones' interpretation of an insect refers back to

 Katie Thamo's art has sandblasted patterns etched into polished granite.
 These patterns reflect studies of plants of the south western bush.

 Canopy, a playful sculpture by Kevin Draper, talks about the beach going culture appropriate for the town beach end of the jetty to jetty walk.